Victoria's Secret Fashion Show 2001

 The Victoria's Secret Fashion Show is an annual fashion show sponsored by Victoria's Secret, a brand of lingerie and sleepwear.
 Victoria's Secret uses the show to promote and market its goods in high-profile settings.
 The show features some of the world's leading fashion models, such as current Victoria's Secret Angels Tyra Banks, Heidi Klum, Daniela Peštová, Gisele Bündchen, and Adriana Lima.

-The Victoria's Secret Fashion Show 2001 was recorded in New York, United States at the Bryant Park.
+The Victoria's Secret Fashion Show 2001 was recorded in New York, United States at Bryant Park, held in the Valhalla Tensile 1 membrane structure (tent), designed by Master Tentmaker Rudi Enos.
 The show featured musical performances by Andrea Bocelli and Mary J. Blige.
 Angel Heidi Klum was wearing the Victoria's Secret Fantasy Bra: The Heavenly Star Bra worth $12,500,000.